contensis/contensis-delivery-api/README.md

 This allows the querying and retrieval of entries, content types and projects in JavaScript.

 It can be used in any ES5 compatible project.
+* JavaScript/TypeScript code running in a browser
+* JavaScript/TypeScript code running in Node.js
 * Angular
 * React
 * React Native
 * NativeScript
 * Express

-The examples folder contains Express, React and Angular test applications.
+The *examples* folder contains Express, React and Angular test applications.

 ## Installation